 Affinity Groups

-Sociological research shows that when people are underrepresented in an environment they can experience less of a sense of belonging.
+When people are underrepresented in an environment they can experience less of a sense of belonging.
 Although members of the group may share a common identity, such as gender or race, it does not mean that everyone in that group shares the same experience.
 Rather, participants recognize that their identity has an effect on the way they move through the world.
-Research and best practices show that affinity groups can be a strategic tool to support people from underrepresented groups and help them to thrive.
+Affinity groups can be a strategic tool to support people from underrepresented groups and help them to thrive.

 Importance of Affinity Groups